 We’ll cover some of these below…

-1. Consider investing in some sound therapy products
+1. Consider investing in sound therapy products

 This includes white noise generators, sound generators (that produce quiet natural sounds like leaves rustling in the wind), pillows with built-in speakers to help people get to sleep, and sound-generator devices that fit in your ear like a hearing aid.